BazzaCuda/MinimalistMediaPlayerX/README.md

 `Right double-click video`          | toggle fullscreen mode `Right single-click video`          | Pause/resume playback `with NUMLOCK on`                   | move mouse along the progress bar to "scrub" backwards and forwards through the media file
 `CTRL`                              | hold ctrl key down and move mouse along the progress bar.
-Same as above.
-**On-Screen Display** |
+Same as above **On-Screen Display** |
 `#`                     | briefly show media caption (the filename and its position in the playlist) `B`                     | [B]lackout/restore progress [B]ar `Ctrl-B`                | Make the progress [B]ar [B]righter/more prominent.
 Hold for rapid increase.
-Your preference gets saved to the configuration file.
+Your preference gets saved to the configuration file
 `Ctrl-Shift-B`          | Make the progress [Bar] darker.
 Hold for rapid decrease.
-Your preference gets saved to the configuration file.
+Your preference gets saved to the configuration file
 `C`                     | show/Hide on-screen [C]ontrols (media info) and media file timestamp `Ctrl-C`                | show/Hide all on-screen controls, media file timestamp and media metadata **Panning** |
 `Ctrl-Up Arrow`         | pan up.
-Can be held down for continuous panning.
-`Ctrl-Down Arrow`       | pan down.
-Can be held down for continuous panning.
-`Ctrl-Left Arrow`       | pan left.
-Can be held down for continuous panning.
-`Ctrl-Right Arrow`      | pan right.
-Can be held down for continuous panning.
-`2`                     | reset panning to normal.
+Can be held down for continuous panning `Ctrl-Down Arrow`       | pan down.
+Can be held down for continuous panning `Ctrl-Left Arrow`       | pan left.
+Can be held down for continuous panning `Ctrl-Right Arrow`      | pan right.
+Can be held down for continuous panning `2`                     | reset panning to normal **Playlist** |
-**Playlist** |
 `A`                     | play the first media file in the playlist (Z/END plays last) `HOME`                  | play the first media file in the playlist (Z/END plays last)